In Memoriam: Professor Emeritus Mark McLelland (1966–2020)

 For more on the life, work, and legacy of Professor Mark McLelland, please see the video and transcript of our February 2021 AAS Digital Dialogue, “Queering Our Worlds: A Tribute to Mark McLelland.”

-Short-Term Research Grant in the History of Japanese Sexualities Established in Honor of Mark McLelland
+Short-Term Research Grant in the History of Japanese Sexualities and Genders Established in Honor of Mark McLelland

 Professor Mark McLelland left a generous bequest to the Association for Asian Studies, with the request that it be used to establish a new category of award within the existing Northeast Asia Council (NEAC) grants program.
-With much appreciation to Professor McLelland, the AAS is pleased to announce the establishment of the Short-Term Research Grant in the History of Japanese Sexualities.
-Professor McLelland’s gift has established this grant fund in the amount of $100,000, and additional donations may be made through the AAS online portal.
+With much appreciation to Professor McLelland, the AAS is pleased to announce the establishment of the Short-Term Research Grant in the History of Japanese Sexualities and Genders.
+Professor McLelland’s gift has established this grant fund in the amount of $100,000, and Mark’s sister, Susan McLelland has donated an additional $200,000 to this fund.
+Individuals may make additional donations through the AAS online portal.

 Thank you to everyone who has assisted the AAS in creating this tribute in honor of Mark McLelland’s memory—we appreciate your support for the future of Asian Studies.